unsaved/sn-developer/README.md

 ```
 UNIX users will need root privileges, so run as root or under sudo.

-To bundle with your own project, install locally:
+To use just with your own project, install locally:
 ```
     npm i @admc.com/sn-developer
 ```